Newborn Baby Development

 Your new family member doesn’t really need any toys.
 He needs you!
 Being close to mom and dad is a favorite occupation.

-A brightly colored finger doll can be a fun variation when playing to train the baby’s eyes muscles as described above.
+A brightly colored finger doll (or black and white) can be a fun variation when playing to train the baby’s eyes muscles as described above.

 Newborn Baby Video

 Here is video showing a number of newborn babies and their abilities.
-Most of them are definitely approaching the age of 1 month, though, because they are cute and awake.
-Babies born through vaginal birth are usually not very cute in the beginning – rather molded, bruised, and most newborn babies are not awake for long periods.
-Nevertheless, you can see the typical newborn movements and reflexes in this video.
+For example, you can see the typical newborn movements and reflexes in this video.

 Where would you like to go next?